m943040028/manifest/README.md

 Currently you can build Fuchsia using these commands:

 ```
-./packages/gen.py
+./packages/gn/gen.py
 ./buildtools/ninja -C out/Debug
 ```

-Currently `gen.py` uses a hardcoded set of packages, but eventually you'll be able to configure which packages you want to build.
+You can configure the set of modules that `gen.py` uses with the `--modules` argument.
 After running `gen.py` once, you can do incremental builds using `ninja`.

 These commands will create an `out/Debug/user.bootfs` file.
 After you've got Magenta building (see [Magenta's getting started